aljazerzen/lutra/website/docs/about/design.md

 **Lutra** projects can be translated to languages (currently Rust and Python), by generating code for types and function interfaces.

+!!! note ""

-### Type information should exist only at compile time
+    Type information should exist only at compile time

 Many data formats carry type information into runtime.
 For example, JSON stores field names alongside data: `{"id": 3, "title": "Gladiator"}`.